Sexual reproduction

 Fertilisation

 Fertilisation is the union of gametes to produce a zygote.
-The basic processes of fertilisation are common to sexually-reproducing animals.
+The basic processes of fertilisation are common to sexually reproducing animals.
 As indicated above, sperm cells move chemotactically towards egg cells.
-When they encounter the egg cells, they will initially attach loosely to the corona radiata (these are cells surrounding the oocyte).
+When they encounter the egg cells, they initially attach loosely to the corona radiata (cells surrounding the oocyte).
 Next, the sperm cells will push through this layer and adhere to the zona pellucida.
-The zona pellucida contains various transmembrane proteins, collectively referred to as ZP proteins.
+The zona pellucida contains various transmembrane proteins, collectively called ZP proteins.
 Proteins on the sperm cell surface bind to the ZP proteins (specifically the ZP3 protein).
-ZP3 is highly species-specific – this is why it is not possible for gametes from different species to fertilise each other).
+ZP3 is highly species-specific, so it is impossible for gametes from different species to fertilise each other).
 The attachment to the ZP3 protein triggers the acrosome reaction in the sperm cell: this causes hydrolytic enzymes to be released from the sperm head.
-The enzymes digest the zona pellucida layer in the vicinity of the attached sperm.
-Once the zona pellucida has been breached, the sperm cell membrane fuses with the egg cell’s plasma membrane.
-This causes the sperm cell’s nucleus to be released into the egg cell’s cytoplasm.
+The enzymes digest the zona pellucida layer near the attached sperm.
+Once the zona pellucida has been breached, the sperm cell membrane fuses with the egg cell's plasma membrane.
+This causes the sperm cell's nucleus to be released into the egg cell's cytoplasm.
 After that, the sperm nucleus will fuse with the egg nucleus, thus creating a diploid cell.
 This completes fertilisation, and the resultant cell is called a zygote.

 Of the many sperm cells that initially attach to the corona radiata, only one will successfully attach to a ZP3 protein and initiate the acrosome reaction.
 The acrosome reaction also initiates a cortical reaction in the egg, where the ovum retracts from the zona pellucida.
 This prevents other sperm cells from fertilising it (i.e. preventing polyspermy).